-Syne is a new, fully modular additive synthesizer capable of rendering more than 20000 partials on a recent CPU (=powerful) while having full control over each partial (=flexible).
+Syne is a new, fully modular additive synthesizer capable of rendering more than 40000 partials realtime on a recent CPU (=powerful) while having full control over each partial (=flexible).
 This allows making complex sounds that are not possible with other types of synthesis.

 Windows: download installer (standalone, VST2, VST3)

 (system requirements: Windows Vista/7/8/10 (32-bit or 64-bit), processor with at least SSE3 support)

 (system requirements: macOS 10.11 - 12.1, Apple M1 or Intel processor with at least SSE3 support)

 No internet required to run the demo or full versions.